 California's school funding law, called the Local Control Funding Formula (LCFF), is a new way for schools to focus on student success.
 The Local Control Funding Formula is a huge opportunity for parents to shape the vision for your children's education and make it happen!
 The LCFF requires all schools to involve parents in planning and decision making as well as in developing Local Control and Accountability Plan.
 It also gives our schools more flexibility for how to spend its money to improve local schools.

-Click here to view our Local Control and Accountability Plan
+Click to view our Local Control and Accountability Plan.

 WECS does not offer an official school sports program.
 Please see the Student Accountability Report Card for updated information our student enrollment.

-Click here to read about charter school non-discrimination policy and complaint procedures.
+Click to read about the charter school non-discrimination policy and complaint procedure.